Max-Affine Spline Insights Into Deep Network Pruning: Deep Networks Partition, Decision Boundary and Pruning Work Hand-In-Hand

-We visualize the above hamming distance of the DN partition between consecutive epochs, when training AlexNet on CIFAR-10 (see more visualizations in Appendix B.1, shown as the spline distance matrix (160 $\times$ 160) in Fig. \ref{fig:spline_EB} (c), where the $(i, j)$-th element represents the spline distance between networks from the $i$-th and $j$-th epochs.
+We visualize the above hamming distance of the DN partition between $160$ consecutive epochs, when training AlexNet on CIFAR-10 (shown as the spline distance matrix (160 $\times$ 160) in Fig. \ref{fig:spline_EB}, where the $(i, j)$-th element represents the spline distance between networks from the $i$-th and $j$-th epochs.
 The distances are normalized between 0 and 1, where a lower value (w.r.t. warmer temperature) indicates a smaller spline distance (and thus DNs with similar partitions).
-We consistently observe that such distance becomes small (i.e., $<$ 0.15) in the first few epochs (visualization for other networks can be found in Fig. 4 of the Appendix), indicating the EB phenomenon, but now captured in terms of the DN input space partition.
-To obtain an active EB drawing strategy from that, we measure and record the spline distance between three consecutive epochs, and stop the training when the two associated distances are smaller than a predefined threshold, denoted by the red block in Fig. \ref{fig:spline_EB} (c).
-We conclude by emphasizing that as opposed to the usual EB tickets drawn in \citep{you2020drawing}, our formulation provide a more \textbf{interpretable} scheme that \textbf{is invariant} to the pruning strategy as well as its hyper-parameters (e.g., the pruning ratio).
-Hence, our formulation allows for a much simpler solution that does not require to be adapted based on the pruning technique that users experiment with.
+We consistently observe that such distance becomes small (i.e., $<$ 0.15) in the first few epochs under different models and datasets settings. indicating the EB phenomenon, but now captured in terms of the DN input space partition.
+To obtain an active EB drawing strategy from that, we measure and record the spline distance between three consecutive epochs, and stop the training when the two associated distances are smaller than a predefined threshold of 0.15, denoted by the red block in Fig. \ref{fig:spline_EB}.
+The detailed algorithm is provided in Appendix \ref{app:algorithm}.
+We conclude by emphasizing that as opposed to the usual EB tickets drawn in \citep{you2020drawing}, our formulation provide a more \textbf{interpretable} scheme that is \textbf{invariant} to the pruning strategy as well as its hyperparameters (e.g., the pruning ratio).
+Hence, our formulation allows for a \textbf{unified} solution that does not require to be adapted based on the pruning technique that users experiment with.

-\subsection{Spline Pruning Policy}
+\subsection{Spline pruning policy}